Updated July 2021

 Enterprise software development is an entirely different creature than a lot of other custom software development projects.
-Whereas software applications are usually developed for a specific kind of user or audience, enterprise software is made to be used across an entire organization by people from varying disciplines.
+Whereas software applications are usually developed for a specific kind of user experience and audience, enterprise software is made to be used across an entire organization by people from varying disciplines.

-In short, enterprise software development has to cater to all of the users in an organization.
+In short, the software development process has to cater to all of the individual users in an organization.
 That means it has to be developed to be used by a large variety of people in a way that still functions in line with its original intent.

 This, by far, is the biggest challenge when developing enterprise software.
 When you add in multiple stakeholders, each with a slightly different vision for the project, things can get derailed pretty quickly.